Lowrance and BioBase informing Manatee Conservation in Lake Ossa, Cameroon Africa

 GolfCoursePondQGIS

 Exported 1ft contours.
-In this example, exports are completely contained within one block.
-The user can control whether contours are in imperial or metric, but the values are always stored in metric (e.g., 1ft contour is a value of 0.3048 in the GIS attribute table)
+The user can control whether contours are in imperial or metric, but the values are always stored in metric (e.g., for the 1ft contour, the VALUE field in the attribute table will show 0.3048).
+For metric contours, they come out in 0.25m intervals

 GolfCoursePondDepthPolys